 Post-Induction Therapy (PIT) is designed to introduce a disease concept of developmental immaturity to counselors and therapists who work with codependency issues.
 The premise of PIT is that childhood trauma, including child abuse and neglect, is the origin of developmental immaturity.
 This intensive week-long course, developed solely for the formal training of therapists, focuses on Pia Mellody’s pioneering work in developing therapeutic techniques for identifying and treating the underlying trauma of most addictive and dysfunctional processes.

 Participants will be able to:

 - Discuss the important role that family-of-origin issues play in attachment and development.

-- Describe the core issues and the five secondary symptoms of developmental immaturity.
+- Describe the five core issues and the five secondary symptoms of developmental immaturity.

 Qualifications include a master’s or doctorate in a helping or educational profession, certification/state licenses, ordained clergy status and present employment in counseling services.
 It is recommended that you complete a Survivors Workshop before or after the training.

 The Meadows provides 32.5 continuing education credits from the following agencies:

 - This course has been approved by The Meadows, as a NAADAC Approved Education Provider for 32.5 CE.
 NAADAC Provider #62791, The Meadows is responsible for all aspects of their programming.
 The course addresses Counseling Services from NAADAC Counselor Skill Group.